google/WebFundamentals/src/content/en/updates/2018/07/watch-video-using-picture-in-picture.md

 watching while interacting with other sites, or applications.

-With the new [Picture-in-Picture Web API], you can initiate and control Picture-in-Picture for &lt;video> elements on your website.
+With the new [Picture-in-Picture Web API], you can initiate and control Picture-in-Picture for video elements on your website.
 Try it out on our official [Picture-in-Picture sample].

 Dogfood: The Picture-in-Picture Web API requires enabling `chrome://flags/#enable-surfaces-for-videos` experimental flag in Chrome 69 for desktop.